This is the talk I delivered when I was invited as a resource person in a webinar for Education students in the Philippines on February 16, 2022.

 It is easy to learn to mimic somebody’s way of creating vowel and consonant sounds and diphthongs but it is hard for teachers to be passionate about the job and compassionate with the students…. especially if they are not really trained to be one and were only forced to accept the teaching job for lack of better options.

 The current semester of the school year 2021 is drawing to a close.
 Teachers will soon make a decision – pass or fail their students.

-That is the dilemma of teachers when the performance of some students during an entire term is below par and their total grades go south of the passing mark.
+To pass, or not to pass… that is the dilemma that confronts teachers when the performance of some students during an entire term is below par and their total grades go south of the passing mark.